cloudify-cosmo/cloudify-manager/tests/README.md

 ## Step 1: Install RabbitMQ Server

 RabbitMQ is a Message broker written in Erlang.
-It servers as the message broker for our remote task execution engine (celery), So, we need to [install Erlang](https://www.erlang-solutions.com/downloads/download-erlang-otp) first.
+It serves as the message broker for our remote task execution engine (celery), So, we need to [install Erlang](https://www.erlang-solutions.com/downloads/download-erlang-otp) first.

 Now we can install rabbit: <br>